Leanplum/Leanplum-Unity-SDK/README.md

 © 2017 Leanplum, Inc. All rights reserved.

 You may not distribute this source code without prior written permission from Leanplum.

+Leanplum does not support custom modifications to the SDK, without an approved pull request.
+Please send a pull request if you wish to include your changes.